jeanmadao/monitoring_101/README.md

 system performances because the I/O speed is not as fast as with RAM.
 This also results in using more CPU cycles to manage virtual memory swapping.
-Therefore, checking that we always have enough RAM available is very important if we want to our machine to stay performant.
+Therefore, checking that we always have enough RAM available is very important if we want our machine to stay performant.

 <img src="assets/ram.png">